dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 Lowes waved his flashlight through them noncommittally, then moved on without even testing the door where I had left the tape.
 When he disappeared behind the corner store, I came out of hiding, crept out the door, and took the piece of electrical tape with me.

 Fifteen minutes later I climbed back into my room, feeling more like a teenager than a mayor, and sat down at my writing desk with <i>The Sequences</i>.
 I was confused.
 I recognized that I was confused.
-When the book offered no help, I stood up and began to change into pajamas.
+When the book offered no help, I stood up and began to change into pajamas, lost in thought.

 That’s when the page from the copy room fell out of my pocket.
 I picked it up again.

 What I didn’t know was that besides City Hall, They also had cameras in my bedroom.
 But somehow They didn’t care what was on that sheet of paper.
 Perhaps They’d forgotten where I had gotten it.
 Paper is paper and many people think it’s dull.
-Maybe They thought They had stopped me when They had sent a police officer to poke around and scare me away.
+They probably thought They had done enough by sending a police officer to poke around and scare me away.

 I didn’t know any of that yet.
 I was just lucky, because if They had known what was going on someone would have leaped in to distract me at that moment.